 Publishing your video

-- All videos received by the deadline will be published beginning the first day of the digital forum to be available on demand to remote participants and archived in the conference proceedings in the SPIE Digital Library
+- All videos received by the deadline will be published beginning the first day of the event to be available on demand to remote and in-person participants and archived in the conference proceedings in the SPIE Digital Library

 - SPIE retains rights to distribute and market the official SPIE recording of the presentation and/or poster, but the presenter retains copyright of all presented content